ebi-ait/hca-to-scea-tools/README.md

 **Factor values**

-- A factor value is a chosen experimental characteristic which can be used to group or differentiate samples.
-Multiple factor values can be entered and should be chosen from the following list:
+A factor value is a chosen experimental characteristic which can be used to group or differentiate samples.
+Multiple factor values can be entered and should be chosen from the following list.

-Known disease(s)
+- Known disease(s)
-Development stage
+- Development stage
-Organ
+- Organ
-Organ part
+- Organ part
-Selected cell type(s)
+- Selected cell type(s)
-Individual
+- Individual

-- There must be at least 1 factor value.
+There must be at least 1 factor value.
 If you cannot identify a factor value i.e. all donors and samples share the same metadata with respect to the above list of factor values, then enter 'Individual'.

-- Datasets with more than 1 technolgoy type are not eligible for SCEA.
+Datasets with more than 1 technolgoy type are not eligible for SCEA.
 Therefore, technology type is not a valid factor value.

 **Experiment type**

 An experiment with samples which can be grouped or differentiatied by a factor value is classified as 'differential'.
 The list of possible factor values can be found above.

 If 1 or more factor values other than 'Individual' is identified, then the experiment type should be 'Differential'.
 If the only factor value is 'Individual', then the experiment type should be 'Baseline'.

 **Related E-HCAD-ID**